Ni3zam/CC-attack/README.md

  A script for using socks4/5 or http proxies to attack http(s) server.

  News:
-- [x] Added Support of HTTP proxies
+- ✅ Added Support of HTTP proxies
-- [x] Updated proxy list based on rewritten script.
+- ✅ Updated proxy list based on rewritten script.
-- [ ] Note: Proxy checker are currently not working.
+- ❌ Note: Proxy checker are currently not working.
 I'll fix later.

  Info:
 - [x] Using Python3